Prince of Persia: The Forgotten Sands: Synopsis

 Despite the stories differing between the different versions, they all focus on the adventures of the Prince, a son of the Persian king Sharaman.
 Chronologically, they are set in between Prince of Persia: The Sands of Time and its sequel Warrior Within, and are intended to fill the seven-year gap between the two games and show how the Prince's outlook on the world changed.

-In the console and Windows version, the Prince is sent by his father Sharaman to learn leadership from his brother Malik, finding the city under siege: the invaders seek Solomon's Army, a powerful supernatural force imprisoned with the palace.
+In the console and Windows version, the Prince is sent by his father Sharaman to learn leadership from his brother Malik at the ancient city of Rekem, finding the city under siege: the invaders seek Solomon's Army, a powerful supernatural force imprisoned with Rekem's palace.
 Malik releases Solomon's Army in the hopes of destroying the enemy army despite the Prince's warning, with the army turning on everyone.
 The brothers end up with half of the seal that kept the army at bay.
-Separated from Malik, Prince is drawn into a spiritual haven by Razia, queen of the Marid djinn: the army is led by Ratash, an Ifrit djinni who despised the alliance between humans and Djinn organized by Solomon and Razia.
+Separated from Malik, Prince is drawn into a spiritual haven by Razia, queen of the Marid djinn: the army is led by Ratash, an Ifrit djinni who despised the alliance between humans and Djinn organized by Solomon and Razia to create Rekem.
 The two halves of the seal must be reunited for Ratash and the army to be stopped.

 Despite attempting to reunite with Malik, they are continually separated by circumstance, and Malik begins falling under the army's influence as he absorbs the power of defeated enemies through his half of the seal; the Prince is shielded from the sands' corruption by Razia's powers.
-When they meet Ratash, Malik seemingly kills Ratash only to be possessed by him, which destroys his half of the seal.
+When they face Ratash, Malik seemingly kills Ratash only to be possessed by him, which destroys his half of the seal.
 Despite the Prince's wish to save Malik, Razia tells him that Malik can only be freed by killing him and Ratash.
 Razia is forced to transfer herself into a magical sword which can kill Ratash, as destroying one djinni requires another's power.
 The Prince succeeds in killing Ratash, fatally wounding his brother who dies in his arms.
-The Prince leaves Razia in the city and goes to tell Sharaman of Malik's death.
+The Prince leaves the now-sleeping Razia in Rekem and goes to tell Sharaman of Malik's death.

 The Wii version has the Prince and a djinni called Zahra explore a ruined kingdom while fighting a sentient plant which overtook it.
 In the PSP version, the Prince goes in search of the fire spirit Ahihud, who is killing royal princes to prevent a prophecy of his death.
 Allied with Helem, a spirit of time, he frees her sisters whom Ahihud' had been using as a power source.
 With the spirits' help, he fulfils the prophecy and kills Ahihud, bidding farewell to the spirits.
 In the DS version, the Prince is kidnapped by a cult whose master wants to use his blood and Razia's magic to become all powerful.
 An amnesiac Prince reunites with Razia to reclaim his memories and her power.
 They defeat the Master after he attacks the Prince's home of Babylon, but it costs Razia's life.